Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 * alpha is learning rate.

 The idea will be the same as Task 5
+* pay attention to what is relevant input for eacah layer, and what is output.
+This is important for how layer 2's input comes from layer 1's outputs.

 Because we are updating two layers, we'll need to update both sets of weights and biases.

+# Tasks 14 Train Neural Network

+Same idea as Task 6.

+creates public method `def train(self, X, Y, iterations=5000, alpha=0.05):`, performing `iterations` forward propogations and returns evaluation afterwards.